-1. For compliance with limitations on Outfall 02F and Mercury limits on Outfall 002.
+1. For compliance with limitations on Outfall 02E limits.

-Date Due Action Required December 31, 2023 Submit an interim report of progress describing measures to comply with the mercury limitations set in Outfall 002 and the limitations set in Outfall 02F of this permit.
-June 30, 2024 If construction of any wastewater treatment and/or collection facilities is necessary to meet these limitations, the permittee shall submit an administratively and technically complete Construction Permit Application via ePermitting using the "Wastewater - Construction Permit Application Wastewater Facilities - Industrial (D-1970)" form.
+Date Due Action Required June 30, 2024 If construction of any wastewater treatment and/or collection facilities is necessary to meet these limitations, the permittee shall submit an administratively and technically complete Construction Permit Application via ePermitting using the "Wastewater - Construction Permit Application Wastewater Facilities - Industrial (D-1970)" form.
 If no construction is necessary, provide a progress report with the justification for why no construction is required to meet the limits.
-December 31, 2024 Submit an interim report of progress describing measures to comply with the limitations set forth in Part III.A.2 and a notification as to whether the facility will implement the generally applicable effluent guidelines and accept the limitations in Part III.A.9 beginning on December 31, 2025 or if the facility chooses to activate the NOPP to implement the voluntary incentives program (VIP).
-Should the facility opt for the VIP then the limitations in Part III.A.10 become effective beginning on December 31, 2028 .
+December 31, 2024 Submit an interim report of progress describing measures to comply with the limitations set forth and a notification as to whether the facility will implement option a) the generally applicable effluent guidelines and accept the limitations in Part III.A.8 beginning on December 31, 2025 or if the facility chooses the alternative options b) the permanent cessation of coal combustion or option c) the voluntary incentives program (VIP).
+Should the facility opt for b) or c) the requirement or limitations will become effective beginning on December 31, 2028 .

-The compliance schedule for either the generally applicable Effluent Limitations Guidelines (ELG) option Part IV.A.1.a or the VIP option Part IV.a.1.b are as follows:
+The compliance schedule for either the generally applicable Effluent Limitations Guidelines (ELG) option Part IV.A.1.a, the cessation of coal combustion option Part IV.A.1b, or the VIP option Part IV.a.1.c are as follows:

 a.
-The generally applicable effluent limitations (Part III.A.9) on Outfall 02F and Mercury limits on Outfall 002.
+The generally applicable effluent limitations (Part III.A.8) on Outfall 02E.

-Date Due Action Required June 30, 2025 Submit an interim report of progress describing measures to comply with the mercury limitations set in Outfall 002 and the limitations in Part III.A.9 of this permit beginning on December 31, 2025 .
+Date Due Action Required June 30, 2025 Submit an interim report of progress describing measures to comply with the limitations in Part III.A.8 of this permit beginning on December 31, 2025 .
 December 31, 2025 The permittee shall obtain an operating permit for wastewater treatment facilities detailed in the construction permit application submittal described above, if needed.
 If no construction was necessary, provide a final progress report on the system.
-The discharge shall be in compliance with the limitations set forth in Part III.A.2 and in Part III.A.9 of this permit.
+The contributing effluent sources shall be changed as described in Outfall 001 (Part III.A.2) and Outfall 002 (Part III.A.4) and be in compliance with the generally applicable BAT limitations set forth in Outfall 02E (Part III.A.8) of this permit.